d-krupke/cpsat-primer/README.md

 The `add_cumulative` constraint is used to model a resource constraint, where the sum of the demands of the overlapping intervals must not exceed the capacity of the resource.
+An example could be scheduling the usage of certain energy intensive machines, where the sum of the energy demands must not exceed the capacity of the power grid.
 It takes a list of intervals, a list of demands, and a capacity variable.
 The list of demands must have the same length as the list of intervals, as the demands of the intervals are matched by index.
 As capacity and demands can be variables (or affine expressions), quite complex resource constraints can be modeled.

 ```python